Airlines cancel some flights after reduced 5G rollout in US

 The Verizon and AT&T networks use a segment of the radio spectrum that is close to the one used by radio altimeters, devices that measure the height of aircraft above the ground to help pilots land in low visibility.
 The telecoms and the U.S. Federal Communications Commission, which set a buffer between the frequencies used by 5G and altimeters, said the wireless service posed no risk to aviation.

-But FAA officials saw a potential problem, and the telecom companies agreed to a pause Tuesday while it is addressed.
+But FAA officials saw a potential problem, and the telecom companies agreed to delay their rollout near more than 80 airports while the agency assesses which aircraft are safe to fly in proximity of 5G, and which will need new altimeters.

-The FAA has said it will allow planes with accurate, reliable altimeters to operate around high-power 5G.
-But planes with other altimeters will not be allowed to make landings under low-visibility conditions.
+At the moment, close to 40% of the U.S. airline fleet lacks FAA approval to land in low-visibility near 5G signals.
+The FAA said it recently cleared five more models of altimeters, including three on Wednesday.

+“I assume whatever process they are using could be used to clear the rest,” said Randall Berry, a professor of electrical engineering at Northwestern University.

+The Boeing 777 isn’t the only aircraft using altimeters awaiting approval from the FAA, and not all 777s have altimeters that are incompatible with 5G, according to the FAA.

-Among the problems that may make the 5G rollout an issue in the U.S. and not other countries, according to the FAA, are that American towers use a more powerful signal strength than those elsewhere, the network operates on a frequency closer to the one altimeters use, and tower antennae point up at a higher angle.
+The FAA says there are several reasons why the 5G rollout has been more of a challenge for airlines in the U.S. than in other countries: American cellular towers use a more powerful signal strength than those elsewhere; the 5G network operates on a frequency closer to the one many altimeters use, and cell tower antennae point up at a higher angle.

+Some experts say poor coordination and cooperation among federal agencies is as much to blame as any technical issues.

+“The fights around this from federal agencies have just gotten more and more intense,” said Harold Feld, an expert on telecom policy at the advocacy group Public Knowledge.

-In France, telecom providers reduce the power of their high-speed wireless networks near airports.
+The European Union Aviation Safety Agency said it wasn’t aware of any problems on the continent caused by 5G interference.
+To mitigate airline interference, French telecom providers reduce the strength of their high-speed networks near airports.

+Boeing Co. said in a statement it would work with airlines, the FAA and others to ensure that all planes can fly safely as 5G is rolled out.

-On Wednesday, Emirates announced it would halt flights to several American cities because of concerns about 5G but would continue flights to Los Angeles, New York and Washington.
+Emirates, which relies heavily on the 777, halted flights to several American cities on Wednesday, but maintained service to Los Angeles, New York and Washington.

 “We are working closely with aircraft manufacturers and the relevant authorities to alleviate operational concerns, and we hope to resume our U.S. services as soon as possible,” the state-owned airline said.